What To Do in the Hamptons With Kids

 Some of the many local wineries have sizable tasting rooms that are manageable with (well-behaved) kids in the quiet off-season.
 TT snuggled with me by a fireplace and had a snack while I tasted a flight of reds and whites at Roanoke Vineyards.
 Had it been a smidge warmer I would have sat on their patio and let her run around on the grass.
 Afterward, with permission from the staff, I showed her the rows of budding grape vines out back.

-We stayed at the Hyatt Place East End in Riverhead, which usually offers a package that includes aquarium tickets.
-The indoor pool was too chilly to swim in for as long as we wanted to (there is an outdoor pool and grill in summer).
-But the room was family friendly and the breakfast was generous.
+I don’t know a lot of *family friendly hotels in the Hamptons, but really all you need is one.
+And this is the one.
+We stayed at the *Hyatt Place East End in Riverhead, which usually offers a package that includes aquarium tickets.
+The indoor pool was chilly (there is an outdoor pool and grill in summer) but it was filled with families like us who had come for a quick, easy getaway from NYC.
+The room was roomy and set up to provide some privacy between living and sleeping area.
+And the breakfast was generous.
 Riverhead sits where the North and South forks meet, making it a good gateway to either.

 If you stay the weekend, you can explore both.